weeksghost/djangoproject/README.md

 http://brooklyndelta.com/

-This is an attempt to create a very basic responsive blog site powered by **[Django](https://www.djangoproject.com/)** and make it as easy as possible to get installed and running on a OSX Environment.
+This is an attempt to create a very basic responsive blog site powered by **[Django](https://www.djangoproject.com/)** and make it as easy as possible to get installed and running on an MAC OSX Environment.

 ### Caveats